mit212/lab3_2025/README.md

 Now, run `lab_code/joystick.cpp`, `lab_code/kinematics.cpp`, and `lab_code/drawing.cpp`.
 The end-effector should roughly trace a 10cm vertical line.

-To see a direct comparison between the target and actual trajectories, run `matlab/TrajectoryPlot.m`.
+To see a direct comparison between the target and actual trajectories, run `matlab/TrajectoryPlot.m` (do not reset the microcontroller; run the Matlab script as the motors are still moving).
 Make sure to change the port name (lines 27-28) before running as needed.
 Hit the STOP button on MATLAB after collecting some data and take a screenshot of the plot.

 ### 6.2 Joystick